Kiko Mizuhara: Designing

-In 2016, Mizuhara established Kiko Co.,Ltd. (commonly referred to as “Office Kiko”).
+In 2016, Mizuhara established Kiko Co., Ltd. (commonly referred to as “Office Kiko”).
 The following year, she launched her own designer brand called “OK”.
 In its first year of operation, “OK” already landed several high-profile collaborations, creating fashion, art, and lifestyle products.
 In 2018, Office Kiko announced a new line of boots and shoes in collaboration with the Esperanza, a Japanese footwear company catering to young women.

 Personal life

-Mizuhara stated in an interview with NBC News that she has previously dated women, something that influenced her portrayal of Rei in Ride or Die.
+Mizuhara has been in a relationship with American musician John Carroll Kirby since 2022.
+She stated in an interview with NBC News that she has previously dated women, something that influenced her portrayal of Rei in Ride or Die.

+Describing herself, Mizuhara said: “I love fashion.
+I'm a cat lover, I also enjoy scuba diving and I love nature.”